Nelarius/playground/README.md

 ## TODO
 * Iterators for entities containing certain components
-  * `EntityManager::freeList_`should be a set, `Iterator::operator++` should try to find the index in the set before returning
+  * `EntityManager::componentMasks_` should set an extra bit to indicate whether this entity is on the free list.
-* Add component query to entities
+  * `EntityManager::Iterator` should look at this to see if it should continue.
 * Bind Vector, and Matrix to Lua
   * Add Vectors to input script to describe colors
 * Quaternion math